crocodile13/InactiMate_Advanced-Gnome-power-manager/README.md

 # PowerPolicyManager
 An interactive manager for inactivity and power-saving policies for Linux systems, allowing quick and easy configuration of sleep, hibernation, and power management behaviors.
 I designed it for Archlinux to simplify my life, but it should work with any gnome+systemd environment I think.
-AI (Claude 3.7 Sonnet and GPT4o) was a great help as you probably see from the code, it gets the job done...

 ⚠️ For optimal functionality, ensure that no other power management tools are running that might interfere with these settings.